flowersnlyrics/how-to-mcu/assignments/1a_printf_specifiers.md

 3. Print `12800` in hex.
 4. Print your name using the string format specifier `%s`.
 5. Print the 5th letter in your name by indexing a string of your name (learn how to index one character of a string).
-6. Print the number 0 - 10 with a carriage return.
+6. Print the numbers `0 - 10` each with a carriage return at the end.
 7. Edit the below `printf` to *only* print out 9 decimal places.
    >```c
    >printf("this is Pi to 9 decimal places: %f \r\n", 3.141592653589793238462643);